onebeyond/error-handler-module/README.md

 ### tagError(error: Error, newTypes: Object)

 This function is going to tag your errors from `CustomError` to `HTTPErrors`so that handleHttpError middleware will understand them.

+To avoid information leaks the optional `extra` error custom property will ignore returning the internal property `debug`.
+The rest of the `extra` properties will all be returned.

 It receives error and newTypes (*not required*)